Moshati1315/HIV/docs/results.md

 dtype: float64
 ```

 This model found Syphilis rate to be a stronger feature the Percent Living in Poverty, which was the top feature after lasso in the previous model using the entire population.
-Unfortunately both models found the avg_nh_score to be the least important of the features.
+Unfortunately both models found the avg_nh_score to be the least important of the features by Lasso.

 This can likely be contributed to a couple of different factors.
 Firstly the nursing home score itself has its own issue as a metric of measure for one of our features.
 As it is a generated metric there may be variables that go into its creation that would be better suited for this modeling.